chanjeff520/HTML-CSS-code-accessibility/README.md

 ```
 Above is part of the html code as of now.
 Before, the code had no sementic elements and the spacing/indentation made the program harder to digest.

+# Credits
+This program was given to me By UCB

 ## Author Links
 [LinkedIn](https://www.linkedin.com/in/jefflchan/)